Skip to main content

 • Mid-thread replies — only first-of-thread and post-idle re-engagement triggers should fire an offer.

-• The per-thread cap has been reached (counted via encorekit.com links in the message history).
+• The per-thread cap has been reached (counted via link.encorekit.com links in the message history).

 • The end user has opted out (out of scope at v1; recipient-level cooldown is a planned feature).